-- The private duty nurse must perform a comprehensive assessment/evaluation for each member and coordinate with the MCO Care Coordinator to determine appropriate services annually at a minimum or at each visit; - private duty nursing PDN services listed in the Care Plan PCCP are to be within the scope of the New Mexico Nurse Practice Act, are provided subsequent to obtaining a physician's order, and under the supervision of a RN.
+- The private duty nurse must perform a comprehensive assessment/evaluation for each member Member and coordinate with the MCO Care Coordinator to determine appropriate services annually at a minimum or at each visit; - PDN services listed in the PCCP are to be within the scope of the New Mexico Nurse Practice Act, are provided subsequent to obtaining a physician's order and under the supervision of a RN.
 Physician's orders will contain the following: - The task to be performed; - How frequently the task is to be performed; - The duration that the order is applicable; and - Any individualized instructions.
-Additionally, a physician's order will be obtained for the revision of any private duty nursing PDN service and annually with the Individual Service Plan PCCP renewal, if private duty nursing PDN are to continue. - The Private duty nursing PDN supervisor will provide clinical supervision in the member's home at a minimum of once each quarter.
-Supervision of private duty nursing PDN services must be documented in the member's clinical record; - All services must be under the order of the member's PCP.
-The order will be obtained by an RN working for the agency that provides private duty nursing PDN services, and will be shared with the MCO Care Coordinator; - The POC PCCP/Treatment (Form CMS-485) will be provided to the MCO Care Coordinator.
-Within 48 hours of any changes ordered by the physician, the provider agency will inform the MCO Care Coordinator of physician ordered changes and the agency's ability or inability to provide private duty nursing PDN in accordance with the Care Plan.
-The provider agency will provide the MCO Care Coordinator with a copy of revised orders; - Submitting initial and quarterly progress reports to the MCO.
-Copies of quarterly progress reports sent to the MCO will be maintained in the member file and will include an assessment of the member's current status, health and safety issues and the progress goals as listed on the POCPCCP/Treatment; - Reports must be current and available upon request of HSD/MAD;
+Additionally, a physician's order will be obtained for the revision of any PDN service and annually with the PCCP renewal, if PDN are to continue.